Featured Home

 Strategies for a Transitioning 2006 Real Estate Market

-Real estate consumers are the winners in the latest round of real estate bubble headlines.
+Real estate consumers are really the winners in the latest round of real estate bubble headlines.
 The media's focus offers information and opinion on markets and practices to the individual property owner and investor.
 Mark Nash residential real estate author of 1001 Tips for Buying and Selling a Home offers strategies for consumers on how to read signs of a softening market.

-Warning signs for consumers are:
+Warning signs for consumers are the following:

 -Incentives offered by builders on completed new construction buildings or homes; this indicates an over-supply of new units.
 Research the length of time of property has been on market in a specific location.
 If the majority of sold properties have sold in thirty days or less in the past ninety days, but the current market times for the majority of sold properties are 60 or more days, the market is softening.